 Each fall, our Annual Appeal Committee raises money for all of MSC's supplemental programs, including our arts, music, wellness and greenhouse programs.
-We hold a phonathon in October/November, where volunteers make calls to all MSC parents in our community asking for contributions.
+We hold a phonathon in October, where volunteers make calls to all MSC parents in our community.
 This evening not only raises funds for our school, it’s also a fun way to meet other parents!
 There are additional opportunities to assist with mailings and to staff a donation table in the lobby.
-Funds raised during Annual Appeal account for approximately 40% of the PTA’s operating budget.
+Funds raised during Annual Appeal account for 40% of the PTA’s operating budget.

 CELEBRATE MSC AND AUCTION

-Held several times throughout the year, parents bring in their baked goods to sell after dismissal and at select MSC events.
+Held several times throughout the year, parents bring in baked goods and make fresh popcorn to sell after dismissal and at select MSC events.
 Healthy foods are encouraged!

 BROADWAY LOVES MSC

-Now in its fourth spectacular year, BROADWAY LOVES MSC is a favorite event at our school!
+Now in its fifth spectacular year, BROADWAY LOVES MSC is a favorite event!
 Broadway performers light up our stage and bring the house down with their amazing talent.
 MSC students also have an opportunity to perform a group chorus number.
-The event is normally held in late January.
+The event is held in late January.
 Volunteers are needed two weeks prior and on the night of the event, which begins with a pizza dinner and bake sale at 4:30 and with the show starting at 6pm.
 Each volunteer receives one free ticket to the show!

 HOLIDAY PIE SALE